 Find out more about The Paper Year:

 The Paper Year is an annual subscription club – a year-long online class – featuring a new paper technique every month.
 Get inspired with video and written project instructions designed to spark ideas that keep you creating for the rest of the month; explore creative paper techniques, including origami, pop-ups, paper weaving, book arts, paper cutting and more; and join our growing community of paper lovers online to learn and share in a warm, encouraging, supportive, creative community.
-If you’d like to hold your spot for The Paper Year now, click on the purple button on this page.
+Learn more about The Paper Year.